Mississippi Hunter Education

 Residents under 16 (ages 10-15) who choose to take the internet course will still need to attend a three-hour classroom course before being certified.
 The internet course allows the student to complete part of the course from any computer with internet access, and upon completing a pre-certification exam, the student then goes to a pre-determined classroom setting to complete the final three hours.
-This allows the student time for interaction with the instructor, final testing, and the range firing exercise.
+This allows the student time for interaction with the instructor and completion of final testing.

 * The last three hours of the Online Hunter Education Course are available at any of our regional offices each week or available as a part of most one day classes.
 Students must pre-register for the class, click the following link https://education.mdwfp.com/Web/Event/CountySelection .
 You must bring proof of online certification of completion.
 It can either be a digital copy or paper copy.